Leslie Kaplan

 Leslie Kaplan (born 1943) is an American-born French writer.

 She was born in New York City and grew up in Paris.
 She studied philosophy, history and psychology and then worked for two years in a factory.
 Kaplan took part in the events of May 1968.
 She published her first book in 1982 L'Excès-l'usine, which received favourable comments from authors Marguerite Duras and Maurice Blanchot.

+Biography

+Born in New York City and raised in France in an American family, Leslie Kaplan writes in French.
+She studied philosophy,Psychology and History.
+During her studies, she took part in the anti-colonial and Anti-imperialism movements against the Algerian and Vietnam wars.
+She worked in a factory as an “Workbench” worker from January 1968 and lived through the May 68 movement in an occupied factory.

+Since 1982, she has published stories, novels, essays and theater, mainly with P.O.L.

+Her first book was acclaimed by Marguerite Duras and Maurice Blanchot.

+Her work has often been adapted for the stage (Claude Régy, Frédérique Lolliée, Élise Vigier, Marcial Di Fonzo Bo, etc.) and her books have been translated into a dozen languages.

+Leslie Kaplan is a board member of the film magazine Trafic, founded by Serge Daney.

 Awards

 In 2017, she received a prize from the Société des gens de lettres recognizing her work.